IRS Form 1045 Instructions

 • The carryback should be reflected as a reduction to AGI in the ‘After carryback’ column on Line 11.

-In Line 2a, enter the dates of your tax year, if your tax year is different from the calendar year.
+In Line 2a, enter the dates of your fiscal year, if your tax year is different from the calendar year.
 Otherwise, leave blank.

 For Line 2b, enter the date that you filed your federal income tax return.